OfficeDev/Office-Addin-Scripts/packages/office-addin-sso/README.md

 #

 ### configure
-Configure an application in Azure Active Active Directory with neccessary permissions and scopes to allow for making GraphApi calls on behalf of the logged-in user.
+Configure an application in Azure Active Active Directory with necessary permissions and scopes to allow for making GraphApi calls on behalf of the logged-in user.

 Syntax: